Adavid199/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/sessions/session6.md

 ## Personal Notes and research following this session
 *Which class sessions and personal research refers to technology in this proposal.
-Link to examples.*
+Link to examples.* hot‑desking + cloud‑desktop proposal demonstrate those connections.

+This section maps specific class sessions and your personal research items to the technologies used in the hot‑desking + cloud desktop proposal, showing where the evidence and practical skills supporting each technology come from.

+Cloud hosts and VDI backends Skills: building and administering Linux VMs, package management, service control, and logs.
+Relevance: these are the operational fundamentals for running VDI brokers, session hosts, or cloud desktop images

 ## Exercises and results